 The art gallery permanently opened in 1907 and occupies the place where the family bedrooms once were.
 There is a large collection of Victorian paintings including the Pre-Raphelite artists J.W.
 Waterhouse and Edward Burne-Jones.
 Other highlights include a Turner view of the hall and a portrait of Charles ‘The Collector’ Towneley with his sculptures.

 Links back to the family’s very strong Catholic faith can be seen outside the chapel.
 Here are housed the incredible Abbot’s vestments from Whalley Abbey, dating to the early 13th century.
 They came into the ownership of the Towneley family when the abbey was dissolved under Henry VIII (see here).
 As well as displaying scenes from the nativity they are decorated with embroideries of strawberries, and are said to be some of the finest English embroidery to survive from this period.
 The chapel itself dates from the 13th-14th century and features an altar piece installed by Charles ‘The Collector’ Towneley during Napoleonic wars, made at Antwerp around 1520.

 The kitchen dates from the 1800s and appears completely frozen in time with its coal fire range, spits and all the latest Victorian paraphernalia.
 It seems almost untouched from 1901 when Lady O’ Hagan vacated the house.
 You can examine the kitchen in greater detail if you go on one of the guided tours (which are free once you’ve paid admission) or you can wander the house at will and talk to the guides in the room.
 The hall is so interesting and varied that you might wish to do both.

 Site visited by A. and S. Bowden 2017 and 2018

 Towneley is another in a long line of halls and grounds in Lancashire that were once the preserve of the privileged few, but are now held in trust by a local council for all of us to enjoy.
-To see more of these, many of which are now free to visit click on the Tudor & Stuart and the Georgian & Victorian tabs at the top of this site.
+To see more of these, many of which are now free to visit click on the Historic Houses category on the side of this page.